almightyfoon/pytest-testrail/README.md

 This flag will check for a run with the same name as the one provided and will update that run instead of creating a new one.
 It will also add results to a testrun that were not part of the test run.

+	--close-on-complete

+This flag will close a run if all tests have been passed and there are no untested tests.
+It is not compatible with the --update-existing-run flag.